Using CLI

 - src/index.ts

-Then you can run npm install
+Then you can run npm install to install all dependencies.

-After that, you can run your application by running npm start
+After that, you can run your application by running npm start.

 All files are generated in the current directory.

-If you want to generate them in a special directory you can use --name
+If you want to generate them in a special directory you can use --name:

 typeorm init --name my-project

-To specify a specific database you use you can use --database
+To specify a specific database you use you can use --database:

 typeorm init --database mssql

-To generate an ESM base project you can use --module esm
+To generate an ESM base project you can use --module esm:

 typeorm init --name my-project --module esm